 Bigger tubes hold more pellets; more pellets mean a longer smoke.
 A good starting guess is 2 hours of smoke from a 6-inch model and 4 hours of smoke from a 12-inch model.
 Your actual smoke time will also depend on your pellets, exactly how they’re loaded, and your local conditions.
 For longer smoke sessions, you’ll need to reload or pick up a maze smoker.

 A circular cross-section is best for minimizing surface area, which helps regulate the rate of combustion.
 Unfortunately, a circular cross-section can roll around, so it’s hard to position.
-A square tube is not going to move at all, so it’s easiest to position.
+A square rectangular shaped tube is not going to move at all, so it’s easiest to position.
 There are also compromise shapes like hexagons and ovals that try to split the difference.

 LIZZQ Premium Pellet Smoker — Best Value

-The LIZZQ is 12” long with a hexagonal cross section.
+The LIZZQ is 12” long with a mostly hexagonal shaped cross section.
 It’s easy to load and light, and it stays in place either parallel or perpendicular to the grill bars pretty well.
 It’s good for 4 hours of smoke or more, and the price can’t be beat.

 Carpathen Pellet Smoker Tube — Best for Cold-Smoking